arangodb/arangodb/Documentation/Books/AQL/Graphs/Traversals.md

   as well as all variables defined before this Traversal statement.
 - `OPTIONS` **options** (object, *optional*): used to modify the execution of the traversal.
 Only the following attributes have an effect, all others are ignored:
+  - **bfs** (bool): optionally use the alternative breadth-first traversal algorithm
+    - true – the traversal will be executed breadth-first.
+The results will first contain all vertices at depth 1.
+Than all vertices at depth 2 and so on.
+    - false (default) – the traversal will be executed depth-first.
+It will first return all paths from *min* depth to *max* depth for one vertex at depth 1.
+      Than for the next vertex at depth 1 and so on.
   - **uniqueVertices** (string): optionally ensure vertex uniqueness
     - "path" – it is guaranteed that there is no path returned with a duplicate vertex
     - "global" – it is guaranteed that each vertex is visited at most once during